npsark/rshell/hw4REDO.md

 Font color can be set using codes 30 - 37.
 Highlighting can be set using codes 40 - 47.
 Other formatting options, such as underlining, bolding, etc. each have a corresponding number that can be added to the list.
 For a full list, check out this [table](http://ascii-table.com/ansi-escape-sequences.php).

-A cleaner way to incorporate ANSI codes is to store each code in a separate string.
+A cleaner way to incorporate ANSI codes is to store each code in a separate strings.
 Like this:
 ```
 string black = "\033[30m";
 string red = "\033[31m";